RhetTbull/textinator/README.md

 - Follow instructions below to grant Full Disk Access

 Grant Full Disk Access:

 - Open System Preferences > Security & Privacy > Full Disk Access
 - Click the padlock if locked to unlock it and add Textinator to the list of allowed apps

 ![System Preferences > Security & Privacy](images/Full_Disk_Access.png)

+## Upgrading

+To upgrade to the latest version, download the latest installer DMG from [releases](https://github.com/RhetTbull/textinator/releases) and drag the Textinator icon to Applications.
+Then, you will need to remove Textinator from Full Disk access and re-add it per the instructions above.
+(This is a limitation of the macOS security model and not something Textinator can control.)

 ## Usage